 Post-Placement Workplace Activity Outcome

 In addition to learning in a palliative care specialist service, you will be supported to implement a planned activity within your own workplace within three months of completing the placement.
-A key component of PEPA placements is that learning is designed to promote transfer into PEPA participants’ workplaces.
-Learning activities are designed to provide ongoing education and support to PEPA participants who have attended standard or reverse placements to reinforce learning and enhance the quality of palliative care.
+A key component of PEPA/IPEPA placements is that learning is designed to promote transfer into PEPA/IPEPA participants’ workplaces.
+Learning activities are designed to provide ongoing education and support to PEPA/IPEPA participants who have attended standard or reverse placements to reinforce learning and enhance the quality of palliative care.

-The forms required for a standard PEPA Placement activity are located in the Community of Practice page – Workplace Learning
+The forms required for a standard PEPA/IPEPA Placement activity are located in the Community of Practice page – Workplace Learning

-Financial support may be available to assist your professional development and you can contact your PEPA team in your state or territory to find out more about support for professional development here.
-Contact PEPA Team
+Financial support may be available to assist your professional development and you can contact your PEPA/IPEPA team in your state or territory to find out more about support for professional development here.
+Contact PEPA/IPEPA Team